schmettow/New_Stats/Production/index.md

 If you use this book for teaching, that means you will have to come up with some data sets.
 Unless you are a seasoned researcher who can pull data out of the drawer, this might be a problem.
 A solution is to simulate data, like I have done multiple times in this book.
-While I haven't gone to the lengths of systematically introducing data simulation, the code for all simulated data can be either be found inline or in the electronic case environments that come with the book (\@ref(synthetic-data)).
+While I haven't gone to the lengths of systematically introducing data simulation, the code for all simulated data can be found in electronic resources accompanying this book.

 During my workshops I often use the method  of *live programming*.
 This is best pictured as think-aloud live demonstration - you talk while you are writing the code.
 This requires that you speak R natively, such that you can write valid code, while you talk and think.